Table of Contents

 Table 9: wp_term_relationships

 This table stores relationship data for categories and tags from the wp_terms table.
-For example, you have a post title A that belongs to category 7.
-The wp_term_relationship will determine that A belongs in the 7 category and none other.
+For example, you have a post titled A in category 7.
+The wp_term_relationship will determine that A belongs in the seven category and none other.

 Table 10: wp_term_taxonomy

-This table defines the taxonomies (links, tag, and category) for terms described in the wp_terms table.
+This table defines the taxonomies (links, tags, and categories) for terms in the wp_terms table.

 Table 11: wp_usermeta